 - Geochemistry research assistant, Marine Biological Lab, Woods Hole, Mass.

-- Landscape architecture intern, New York City Department of Parks and Recreation
+- Landscape architecture, New York City Department of Parks and Recreation

 - Wildlife management and restoration employee, Pinnacles National Monument

-- Animal behavior research intern, Smithsonian National Zoological Park, Washington, D.C.
+- Animal behavior research, Smithsonian National Zoological Park, Washington, D.C.

 - Energy- and water-savings community projects, AmeriCorps